Hiwonder-docs/BusLinker/source/docs/1_BusLinker_V3.0_Servo_Debugging_Board_User_Manual.md

 <img src="..\_static\media\chapter\section_3\image_14.png" class="common_img" style="width:600px;"/>

-This module is used to set the **Startup Torque** and the **Torque Limit**.
+This panel is used to set the **Startup Torque** and the **Torque Limit**.
 The Startup Torque is the minimum output torque for startup, and the Torque Limit is the maximum output torque limit.
 Set 1000 = 100% × Stall Torque.

 > [!NOTE]
 >